 Ryan O'Reilly, from Southampton, England, is a songwriter whose Irish parentage and English upbringing combine to create a passionate storyteller, with dark humour sewn deep into the fabric of his searingly honest lyrics.
 Ryan has followed a uniquely meandering path on his musical journey: starting by performing at open-mic nights in Toronto as a teenager, graduating to street busking in London.
 This quickly grew popular enough to inspire fan-booked European tours and paying for studio time with the crumpled fivers made when not running away from the police.

-Currently living in Berlin, 30-year-old Ryan O'Reilly released his first full studio album 'The Northern Line' on DNA Records.
-Featuring string arrangments from BBC composer Blair Mowat and spawning a collaboration with Hamburg DJs Inselberg.
+Currently living in Berlin, 31-year-old Ryan O'Reilly released his first full studio album 'The Northern Line' on DNA Records and recorded the 2nd (as yet untitled) Album in May 2017 in Brooklyn, NY... in the back of a Cinema.
+Produced once again by David Granshaw with arrangments and song-writing development with Tyler Kyte the album is to be released on DNA Records in the Autumn of 2017.
+The Northern Line was released in Spring 2016 and featured string arrangments from BBC composer Blair Mowat and spawned a collaboration with Hamburg DJs Inselberg.
 The album was recorded on the Isle of Wight at Chale Abbey Studios.'The Northern Line' explores myriad experiences and the mixture of emotions that come from living with and leaving a city, a person and the odyssey of your twenties.
 Ryan's music has moved beyond wearing its influences on its sleeve, but there are echoes both musically and poetically of English angst, Irish nostalgia and classic Americana.
-Ryan has toured solo across Europe with Lissie, King Charles, Arkells, Rural Alberta Advantage, Matthew & The Atlas and performed many times in Canada with Toronto-based super-group Dwayne Gretzky.
+Ryan has toured solo across Europe with Lissie, King Charles, Arkells, Rural Alberta Advantage, Matthew & The Atlas and The O'Pears, Ryan has also performed many times in Canada with Tyler Kyte's Torontonian party-band super-group Dwayne Gretzky.

 ‘The Northern Line’ is out everywhere 6th May 2016 (Digital and 12” Vinyl) 'The Churches Tour' of Northern Europe begins March 8th 2017 in Berlin and concludes April 6th in Winchester.
 Support from The O'Pears (Canada) - tour dates and tickets at www.ryanoreilly.uk